Milanche74/React-Assignment/README.md

 ### React

 - [x] Show loading spinner while data is loading (hint: `<div class="lds-hourglass"></div>`)
-- [/] In chart, show projected population in a different line.
+- [x] In chart, show projected population in a different line.
 Test the function which extracts the data.
 - [x] Cities are hardcoded in `citySelector`.
 Load them dynamically.
 - [x] Istanbul is hardcoded for the default selected city.
 Initially show a message that User has to select a city.
 - [ ] Create a new component, a bar chart, which will allow comparing two cities population.